 Azure Kubernetes Service (AKS) in Production: Lessons from Real Deployments

-Running Kubernetes in production is different from running it locally.
-This guide covers what I've learned deploying AKS clusters that handle real traffic, real users, and real money.
-No buzzwords, just practical advice based on production experience.
+Running Kubernetes in production is nothing like running it locally.
+This guide covers what I've picked up deploying AKS clusters that handle real traffic and real users.
+No buzzwords, just practical advice from production experience.

-I've deployed AKS clusters for platforms serving hundreds of thousands of users, handling millions of requests daily, and maintaining 99.9% uptime.
-Whether it's .NET application deployment or complex multi-tenant architecture, I've learned what actually matters in production through real-world experience.
+I've deployed AKS clusters for platforms with hundreds of thousands of users and millions of daily requests at 99.9% uptime.
+Whether it's .NET application deployment or complex multi-tenant architecture, I've learned what actually matters in production the hard way.

-This article isn't about getting started with Kubernetes (check out my Kubernetes for Beginners guide for that).
-This is about the real challenges you'll face when AKS is running your production workloads: cost overruns, security gaps, mysterious outages, and performance issues.
+This isn't a getting-started guide for Kubernetes (check out my Kubernetes for Beginners guide for that).
+This is about the real challenges you'll hit when AKS runs your production workloads: cost overruns, security gaps, mysterious outages, performance problems.

-If you're considering AKS for production, already running it, or debugging why your bill is 3x what you expected, this guide is for you.
+Whether you're considering AKS for production, already running it, or trying to figure out why your bill is 3x what you expected, keep reading.

 Why AKS for Production in 2025